akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 but can be enabled in the same way as the configuration shown above but replacing `jackson-json` with the binding name (for example `jackson-cbor`).

+## Using Akka Serialization for embedded types

+For types that already have an Akka Serializer defined that are embedded in types serialized with Jackson the @apidoc[JacksonUseAkkaSerialization] @java[interface]@scala[trait] can be added to the type to indicate that the type should be serialized using AKka Serialization.

+The type will be embedded as an object with the fields:

+* serId - the serializer id
+* serManifest - the manifest for the type
+* payload - base64 encoded bytes

 ## Additional configuration

 ### Configuration per binding